 Call Altizer Law, P.C.

 If you are injured through no fault of your own, whether in a car crash, a medical malpractice event, or even an industrial accident, call Altizer Law, P.C., to handle your Pittsylvania County legal action.
-Our attorneys are graduates of two of the top law schools in the nation.
+Bettina is a graduate of one of the top law schools in the nation.
 Combining deep compassion and determination to obtain justice on your behalf, we are ready to help you and your family.
 Call us, when you become a client, we are on your side.